August 2016 — September 2016

 A VISIT TO CETACEA LAB

-Cetacea Lab is an impressive research station indeed; its grand wooden laboratory is built into the rocks and has an ocean view that would fetch millions of dollars if it were ever went up for sale.
-Hydrophone speakers are hooked up to the trees near the camping tents and cabins to alert staff instantly of whale activity, and the balconies are equipped with telescopes to identify the creatures from afar.
-I take my hat off to whoever built the station’s wooden elliptical and tree-trunk barbells, and mounted an actual copper bath tub over an outdoor fire pit to create a rustic hot tub with view of the sea.
+Cetacea Lab is an impressive research station indeed; its grand wooden laboratory is built into the rocks and has an ocean view that would fetch millions of dollars if the property ever went up for sale.
+Hydrophone speakers are hooked up to the trees near the camping tents and cabins to alert staff of whale activity, and the balconies are equipped with telescopes to identify the creatures from afar.
+I take my hat off to whoever built the station’s wooden elliptical and tree-trunk barbells, and mounted an actual copper bath tub over an outdoor fire pit to create a rustic hot tub with sea view.
 Not a bad gig, I thought, hoping that some day, my work would take me back there.

 We spent an hour or so with Janie Wray, the station’s lead researcher and co-founder.
 She played recordings of the eerie, bizarre, and at times, belch-like songs of bowheads, humpbacks and orcas, and told us about the sophisticated communication between these gentle giants.
 We learned that whales, for reasons unknown to scientists, often teach their songs to other members of their species, and in some cases, a single melody has travelled from as far north as Alaska to the southern United States.
 We also learned that killer whales respond aggressively when their own songs are played back to them underwater, and that humpback songs appear to have distinct verses and choruses.